Alfred State would like to give you some information which we hope will be useful as you take important steps to plan for your future.

-Choose a path Each of us is unique—which is why there are so many career options out there.
+Choose a path.
+Each of us is unique—which is why there are so many career options out there.
 What do you like to do in your free time?
 Are you an introvert or an extrovert?
 Do you like math and science?
 Are you a budding artist?
 Does that accounting homework keep you entertained for hours?
-Your school counselor can help you narrow it down with personality and aptitude tests.

 Talk with your school counselor and start looking at college websites.
-Reference materials are generally available in your school guidance office and library.
 You may want to attend college night programs in your area.
 At these events, college representatives from many schools gather to talk to interested students.
 Don’t forget to get your name on those college mailing lists.
 You can do this from nearly any college website or by emailing or calling the school directly.
 Finally, attend a few college open houses once you’ve narrowed down your list.

 Don’t forget to include your family in your college search process.
 Talk with them about college costs and financing your future education.

-Research You’ll need to know what type of educational and experiential background or training is needed (and what is preferred) to work in your chosen field.
-Check out job listings online or set up informational interviews with professionals in your chosen field.
+Research.
+You’ll need to know what type of educational and experiential background or training is needed (and what is preferred) to work in your chosen field.
+Check out job listings online or talk with professionals in your chosen field.

 Consider the following during your search: requirements for admission, available majors, costs, financial aid and scholarships, location, campus activities, athletics, campus housing, admission selectivity, and any other characteristics that are important to you, like rural vs. urban or available online course offerings.